FranzSkuffka/notes/lectures/syntax/notes.md

 - neuen Fahrrad

-Permutation = verschiebungsprobe
-Tilgung = Weglassprobe
+Permutation = verschiebungsprobe = constituents can be moved throughout the sentence structure Tilgung = Weglassprobe = constituents can not be left out.

+Constituents are Like Phrases but have a head.
+Phrases are named by lexical category.
+Can contain additional Phrasal categories

+Nominalphrse